smartdataHQ/cxs/README.md

 *   `README.md`: This file, providing an overview of the project.
 *   `VPN.md`: Documentation related to VPN setup using Tailscale.
+*   `ansible/`: Infrastructure automation and monitoring setup for bare-metal servers using Ansible playbooks and roles.
-*   `apps/`: Contains the Kubernetes manifests (deployments, services, etc.) and Fleet configuration for all our applications (e.g., Context API, Context Suite, Quick Lookup components).
+*   `apps/`: Contains the Kubernetes manifests (deployments, services, etc.) and ArgoCD configuration for all our applications (e.g., Context API, Context Suite, Quick Lookup components).
 Each application typically has a `base/` directory for common Kustomize configurations and an `overlays/` directory for environment-specific configurations (e.g., `production`, `staging`).
-*   `authentication/`: Configuration related to authentication mechanisms, currently housing Tailscale setup via Fleet.
+*   `appsets/`: ArgoCD ApplicationSet definitions that automatically discover and create Applications based on directory structure patterns.
+*   `argocd/`: ArgoCD deployment configuration and documentation.
+See `argocd/README.md` for detailed GitOps workflow information.
-*   `data/`: Contains configurations for our data stores and related services, such as ClickHouse, Kafka, Neo4j, PostgreSQL, Solr, and object storage mappings (e.g., `c00dbmappings` for S3).
+*   `data/`: Contains configurations for our data stores and related services, such as ClickHouse, Kafka, Neo4j, PostgreSQL, Redis, and backup configurations.
 It also includes documentation and deployment files for these services.
 *   `db_restore/`: Scripts and configuration files related to database restore procedures.
+*   `docs/`: Documentation including infrastructure analysis, migration plans, and operational guides.
+*   `migration-plan/`: Specific documentation and planning materials for infrastructure migrations.
-*   `monitoring/`: Configuration for our monitoring stack, including Grafana for dashboards and alerting, Loki for log aggregation, and Prometheus service monitors.
+*   `monitoring/`: Configuration for our monitoring stack, including Grafana for dashboards and alerting, Loki for log aggregation, Prometheus service monitors, and data layer monitoring.
 *   `operators/`: Kubernetes operators that extend the functionality of our clusters, such as Cert-Manager for managing TLS certificates and OpenTelemetry (otel) for observability.
-*   `pipelines/`: Configuration for data pipelines and workflow automation tools like Apache Airflow and Apache NiFi.
+*   `pipelines/`: Configuration for data pipelines and workflow automation tools like Apache Airflow.
+*   `scripts/`: Utility scripts for various operational tasks and automation.

 ## Development Environment and Contribution